renkin/regex-substitution/README.md

 The script is used for some automated migrations/conversions:

 - Migrate from JUnit 4 to 5
+- Migrate from SpringFox to Springdoc Open API
 - Update versions in POM
 - Convert a phind answer into Redmine syntax
+- Remove meta sequences (for colors) from e.g. logs

 ### How do I get set up? ###